PatrickAmbrosso/PatFolio/docs/005 Computer Engineering/DevOps & Cloud Engineering/Docker.md

 as
 ```

-Docker images are pulled in parts called <>.
+Docker images are pulled in parts called `fill answer here`.
 If a part pre-exists, it will not be downloaded again.
 Docker simply uses the previously downloaded part, even it was downloaded as part of another image.
 This ensures that there are no duplication and/or redundant image files in the system.

 When a pull request is made to the docker repository, if the whole image (or parts of it) already exists, docker does not download the image (or the existing parts) once again.
 Instead, prints to the console that the image pre-exists.